Revival of traditional matchmaking service

 We all see the revival of the millennium-old traditional matchmaking service industry.
 People looking for matchmaking service are serious love and marriage seekers.
 They are quite prepared to pay a huge amount of money in exchange for the highest rate of success in the shortest time possible.
 The Guinness Book of World Records listed Orly Hod (Orly the Matchmaker) – whose fees run up to $100,000 – as the world’s priciest matchmaker.

-We do not have to look at the statistics before we know that more people live longer today than those a century ago; more people get divorced today than those a century ago.
-We begin to wonder why marriage relationships would not last longer than those a century ago.
+We don’t have to look at the statistics before we know more people live longer today than those a century ago; more people get divorced today than those a century ago.
+We begin to wonder why marriage relationship won’t last longer than those a century ago.
 Anyone could easily give dozens of reasons.

-Of course, most people would think of love and marriage relationships are more an art than a science.
-But recent research has discovered that even personality and behavior orientations have genetic determinants, and so do marriage relationships.
+Of course, most people would think of love and marriage is more an art than a science.
+But recent research has discovered that even personality and behavior orientations have genetic determinants.

-We also see what the matchmakers are basically applying in matching people is the so-called “scientific” tools — psychological tests, whether they are called compatibility tests or personality profiles.
+We also see what the matchmakers are basically applying in matching people is the nowadays “scientific” tool – psychological tests, whether they are called compatibility test, survey or profile.

-If the problematic issues of marriage relationships can aptly be resolved by employing compatibility tests, life would relatively be easy.
-But is there anyone who is open-minded and prepared to look into any other alternative means that could really help those desperate marriage seekers?
+If the problematic issues of marriage relationship can aptly be resolved by employing compatibility test, life would relatively be easy.

 Relationships might not depend on compatibility.